pirkus/pebbles/STATISTICAL_PATTERN_MATCHING.md

 4. Creates new patterns only for unmatched messages

 This prevents duplicate patterns and ensures consistent grouping across updates.

-### 3. Statistical Pattern Discovery
-The system automatically identifies variable data through:
-- Token variability analysis across similar messages
-- Heuristic detection of common data types (numbers, emails, paths, etc.)
-- Similarity scoring using stable (non-variable) tokens

-## How It Works

-### 1. Tokenization
-Messages are split into meaningful tokens while preserving quoted strings and common patterns:
-- `"Invalid account number 123456"` → `["Invalid", "account", "number", "123456"]`
-- `"Field 'username' is required"` → `["Field", "'username'", "is", "required"]`

-### 2. Pattern Recognition
-The system automatically identifies variable data in messages:
-- Numbers: `123456` → `{NUMBER}`
-- Currency: `$1,234.56` → `{AMOUNT}`
-- Email addresses: `john@example.com` → `{EMAIL}`
-- File names: `document.pdf` → `{FILENAME}`
-- Quoted strings: `'username'` → `{QUOTED}`
-- And more...

-### 3. Similarity Calculation
-Messages are grouped based on structural similarity:
-- Default threshold: 0.7 (70% similarity)
-- Considers both exact matches and pattern matches
-- Groups messages with the same structure but different data values

-### 4. Consolidation with Pattern Reuse
-When new errors/warnings are added:
-- Existing patterns are checked first
-- Matching messages are merged into existing groups
-- New patterns are created only for unmatched messages

 ## Examples